vishakp/react-resume-builder/README.md

 # react-resume-builder
-Sample react application to build resume as a pdf file
+Sample react application to build resume as a pdf file This project contains sample usage of react hooks and redux store.

+## Installation
+> npm install
+## Run
-run npm install && npm run dev
+> npm run dev